 - Check your statements going forward.
 Review your statements each month for signs of fraud.
 If you notice any of the same red flags, check for other signs of fraudulent activity.

 While shopping online can feel safe on an established website, there are still precautions to take.
 By learning about the types of credit card fraud and how to prevent it, you can work to protect against fraud.
 Additionally, signing up for a service like LifeLock Ultimate Plus streamlines monitoring your statements, shares social security alerts, and helps you get reimbursed for lost funds.

 The conversation on credit card fraud doesn’t begin and end with prevention and detection.
 To cover the important bases, we’ve answered some frequently asked questions.

 Is credit card fraud considered identity theft?

-Credit card fraud is considered a form of identity theft.
-Thieves are using a portion of your identity—your credit card information—to make fraudulent purchases or to access cash advances.
+Credit card fraud is a form of identity theft.
+Thieves use a portion of your identity—your credit card information—to make fraudulent purchases or access cash advances.

 Is credit card fraud a felony?

 Depending on where you live, credit card fraud may count as a felony or misdemeanor.
 Different states set unique penalties and classifications for credit fraud.
 Whether or not credit card scams count as felonies also depends on how much a thief racks up in fraudulent purchases.

 Federal statutes govern interstate and foreign commerce, making it illegal to use a stolen or fraudulently obtained credit or debit card.